Tradeoffs and Comparison Complexity: Experimental Evidence

 \subsection{Benchmarking Model Performance}

-Whereas the predominant approach in behavioral economics is to model non-standard elements in the DM's value function, this paper seeks to model an orthogonal feature of choice: how difficult the DM finds a choice, given her objectives.
-To study whether our theory indeed explains variation in choice patterns that are not captured by existing models, we compare the explanatory power of these modeling approaches in our binary choice data.
+Whereas the predominant approach in behavioral economics is to model non-standard elements in the DM's value function, this paper models an orthogonal feature of choice: how difficult the DM finds a choice, given her objectives.
+To study whether our theory indeed explains variation in choice that is not captured by preference-based models, we compare the explanatory power of these modeling approaches in our binary choice data.

 First, we structurally estimate our choice model, which is parameterized by a transformation $G$ that maps the value-dissimilarity ratio into choice probabilities and (in the case of lottery and intertemporal choice) domain-specific preference parameters.
 Across all domains, we use the same specification of $G$ developed in Section \ref{SEC:theory_params}.
 We then compare performance against a set of models specifying the DM's value function, which we fit to our data using logit errors.
-In particular, we estimate a ``standard" benchmark model: a distortion-free logit model in multiattribute choice, exponential discounted utility in intertemporal choice, and expected utility in lottery choice.
-We also estimate a set of behavioral models: salience-weighting \citep{bordalo_salience_2013}, focusing \citep{koszegi_model_2013}, and relative thinking \citep{bushong_model_2021} in multiattribute choice; quasi-hyperbolic and hyperbolic discounting in intertemporal choice; and cumulative prospect theory in lottery choice.
+In particular, we estimate a ``standard'' benchmark model: a distortion-free logit model in multiattribute choice, exponential discounted utility in intertemporal choice, and expected utility in lottery choice.
+We also estimate a set of behavioral models: salience-weighting \citep{bordalo_salience_2013}, focusing \citep{koszegi_model_2013}, and relative thinking \citep{bushong_model_2021} in multiattribute choice; quasi-hyperbolic and hyperbolic discounting in intertemporal choice; and simplicity theory \citep{puri_simplicity_2025} and cumulative prospect theory in lottery choice.
 Estimates are obtained using maximum likelihood; see Appendix \ref{APP:structural} for details on each specification.